 Germany and Colombia enjoy friendly and increasingly close relations.
 Political dialogue, the German business community, academia, the cultural scene and development cooperation all play a part in fostering closer ties between the two countries.

-Germany is Colombia’s largest trading partner in the European Union, with bilateral trade amounting to 2.39 billion euros in 2018 within the framework of a free trade agreement (since 2013).
+Germany is Colombia’s fifth‑largest trading partner, with a trade volume of 2.5 billion euro (2019), and its largest within the EU under a free trade agreement in place since 2013.
 Major German companies have their own production facilities in Colombia.

 In addition, Germany is providing humanitarian assistance for Colombians affected by the internal conflict and for Venezuelan refugees and migrants.
 On top of that, it is helping state institutions to tackle the situation.
-In the sphere of humanitarian mine and ordnance clearance, German assistance is aimed at the expansion of civilian capacities, the investigation of contamination, clearance, as well as mine victim support and awareness-raising of the risks.
+In the sphere of humanitarian mine and ordnance clearance, German assistance is aimed at the expansion of civilian capacities, at the investigation of contamination and at clearance itself, as well as at supporting mine victims and raising awareness of the risks.

-Germany actively supported the peace process with FARC from the outset.
+Germany actively supported the peace process with the former guerilla group FARC from the outset.
 This support took the form of various measures both at national level and in the regions.

-Furthermore, Germany is providing public funding for the very extensive engagement of civil society institutions which are making a key contribution towards the efforts by civil society to foster peace in Colombia.
+Furthermore, Germany is providing public funding for institutions whose very extensive efforts are doing a great deal to bolster work by civil society to foster peace in Colombia.

-Academic relations are close, as demonstrated by the around 3280 Colombians studying at German universities, as well as by over 230 university partnerships, by exchanges of researchers and lecturers and by cooperation under scholarship programmes.
+Academic relations between the two countries are close, as demonstrated by the around 3500 Colombians studying at German universities, as well as by over 260 higher education cooperation projects, by researcher and lecturer exchanges and by cooperation under scholarship programmes.